 In the last decade or so, the equine industry has seen a great rise in popularity of the lightweight trail saddle.
 Many of us scoffed at these saddles when they first arrived on the market because, at that time, lightweight and quality did not really go hand in hand.
-However, since the late 90’s, technological advances in the trees and overall design of these saddles has greatly improved.
+However, since the early 2000's, technological advances in the trees and overall design of these saddles has greatly improved.
 In fact, in my opinion, these saddles are the biggest thing to happen to this industry in the last 75 years.

 So you can have it all in a trail saddle!